 Pharmacological properties

 Ceftriaxone is a third-generation cephalosporin antibiotic for parenteral use, has a bactericidal effect, inhibits cell membrane synthesis, and in vitro inhibits the growth of most Gram-positive and Gram-negative microorganisms.
-Ceftriaxone is resistant to beta-lactamase enzymes (both penicillinase and cephalosporinase produced by most Gram-positive and Gram-negative bacteria).
-In vitro and in clinical practice, ceftriaxone is generally effective against the following organisms:
+Ceftriaxone is resistant to beta-lactamase enzymes (both penicillinase and cephalosporinase, produced by most Gram-positive and Gram-negative bacteria).
+In vitro and under conditions clinical practice Ceftriaxone is usually effective against the following microorganisms:

 Gram positive: